 The NERA Archive consists of photographs, books, timetables, maps, plans, diagrams and other official railway documents.
-We currently hold more than 10,000 photographs and 6,500 documents.
+We currently hold more than 30,000 photographs and 6,500 documents.
+You may download spreadsheets which show what we held in the archive as of 17 July 2021; John Mallon Photographs, Richard Warwick Photographs, NERA Archive Photographs, NERA Archive Documents, NERA Archive Stations and Sidings Diagrams.

 We are also jointly responsible with the Head of Steam – Darlington Railway Museum for maintaining more than 6,000 photographs taken by our late member John Mallon together with his collection of around 4,000 documents assembled during his work on the railway.

 You are welcome to examine any items from the NERA collection (by prior appointment with our Archivist) at the Ken Hoole Study Centre in the museum.
-In order to help with your research, we have prepared two “Finding Aid” tables which can be seen by clicking on the buttons to the right.
+In view of the Covid-19 restrictions this service may not be available, so please check first.
+In order to help with your research, we have prepared two “Finding Aid” tables which are available as free downloads from our shop – where you will also find some useful fact sheets about the NER and HBR.

-For those unable to visit Darlington we can often provide digital scans or photocopies of much of our material, subject to size or copyright restrictions.
+If you are unable to visit Darlington, we can often provide digital scans or photocopies of much of our material, subject to size or copyright restrictions.
 We may ask for a donation to cover our costs, if any.

 Please contact the Archivist if you think we may be able to assist you.